 have satisfactory Graduate Record Examination (GRE) scores--verbal, quantitative and WRITING.
 Applicants must include all scores on the DPT application.

 provide evidence of exposure to the practice of physical therapy.
 Must be supervised by a licensed physical therapist.
-A minimum of 100 hours is encouraged.
+A minimum of 100 hours is required.
 A variety of clinical experiences is suggested including: in-patient, out-patient, rehabilitation, long-term care, geriatrics, and pediatrics.
+Experience must be documented.

-have two of the three letters of reference (from the ECU Graduate School application or the DPT application) be completed by licensed PTs who supervised the applicant's PT experience.
+have two of the three letters of reference be completed by licensed PTs who supervised the applicant's PT experience.
+(The Graduate School Reference Form must be submitted with each reference letter.)

 present evidence that the required prerequisite course work will be completed and an undergraduate degree from an accredited institution conferred before the start of the program in the summer.
 Applicants should have no more than two prerequisite courses left to complete at the time of application.